 - 1. Violation of dress code. - 2.
 Not properly calling in when absent from clinical practice. - 3.
-All absences after three (3).
-(Only two absences allowed for summer semester). - 4.
-All tardies after two. - 5.
+All clinical absences after three (3).
+(Only two clinical absences allowed for summer semester). - 4.
+All clinical tardies after two. - 5.
 Leaving clinic without permission. - 6.
 Being unprepared for clinical assignments. - 7.
 Failure to turn in written assignments. - 8.
 Not submitting required number of evaluations. - 9.
 Not entering appropriate data in the computer. - 10.
 Failure to follow universal precautions. - 11.
 Not having ID markers in clinic area. - 12.
 Failure to put correct marker on image (right or left). - 13.
 Using another person's marker. - 14.
 Incorrect identification of images. - 15.
 Failure to wear a dosimeter in the clinic area or AWC clinical lab. - 16.
 Not cleaning x-ray rooms as assigned. - 17.
 Not following professional standards, and/or exhibiting unprofessional and unethical behavior. - 18.
 Careless conduct that causes a critical incident in which a patient is involved. - 19.
 Failure to question pregnancy and shield patient; especially those of childbearing age and pediatric patients. - 20.
-Performing exams without proper supervision (Direct/Indirect). - 21.
-Repeating exams without proper supervision (Direct).
+Performing exams without proper supervision (Direct/Indirect).
+Students may be dismissed from the program for failing to follow the supervision policy.

-- 22. Failure to finish entire exam (ex: release patient, finish paperwork, reschedule patient). - 23.
+- 21. Repeating exams without proper supervision (Direct). - 22.
+Failure to finish entire exam (ex: release patient, finish paperwork, reschedule patient). - 23.
 Failure to complete competency exams or rechecks, or electives: - 24.
 Failure of a recheck exam. - 25.
 Exam failures after three (3) per semester. - 26.
 Inconsistent performance in clinical rotations. - 27.
 Not having staff check images.